ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/configure_edb.rst

 The available arguments are: ``aedb_path``, ``configuration_path``.
-You can also launch the extension user interface from the terminal an example can be found here.
+You can also launch the extension user interface from the terminal.
+An example can be found here:

 .. toctree::
    :maxdepth: 2